The Magical Properties and Uses of Vanilla and Cinnamon

 Vanilla is a member of the orchid family.
 The plant is native to South and Central America and the Caribbean.
 Vanilla is the second most expensive spice in the world because its production is so labor-intensive.
 The yellowish-green flowers of vanilla grow as a clinging vine, reaching heights of up to 300 feet.

-Vanilla is associated with water and Venus, and is commonly found in soothing, calming, personal empowerment, good luck, and love rituals.
-Vanilla incense is burned to attract love, increase sexual desire, and to improve the powers of the mind.
+Vanilla is associated with water and Venus and is commonly found in soothing, calming, personal empowerment, good luck, and love rituals.
+Vanilla incense is burned to attract love, increase sexual desire, and improve the powers of the mind.